sagecodes/intro-tableau/README.md

 Lets break away from Seattle data and look at the data from the Titanic.

+This time we want to make a dashboard looking at several aspects of the titanic.

+- Where did people embark froom?
+- How many people embarked from each place and what class were they?
+- How did the death rate compare between classes?

 Find the step by step instructions [here](titanic-step-by-step.md).

 Find the Completed Project [here](https://public.tableau.com/profile/sage.elliott#!/vizhome/Titanic_671/FullStory).

 ## Keep Learning!

-[Free Galvanize Data Science Prep](https://www.galvanize.com/data-science/prep) [Free Software Engineering Prep](https://www.galvanize.com/web-development/prep)
+[Free Galvanize Data Science Prep](https://www.galvanize.com/data-science/prep)

+[Free Software Engineering Prep](https://www.galvanize.com/web-development/prep)

 Go through [Tableau Public Gallery](https://public.tableau.com/en-us/s/gallery) and try to recreate visualizations.
 You can download the workbooks and reverse engineer them!

+Real Projects!
+Nothing is better than a real worl project to work on!
+Keep in mind that with Tableau public your data is on the web!

+Seattle has an awesome amount of data available at https://data.seattle.gov/ See whats going on in Seattle!

+Let me know you built or if you need help with anything!

 ## Upcoming Events!

 We host so many events! check out our [calendar](https://www.galvanize.com/events)

 Visit the [Learn to code Seattle](https://www.meetup.com/Learn-Code-Seattle/) meetup for all upcoming events.

 ## What is Galvanize?